stevegt/grid-cli/v2/doc/344-market.md

-# Pure Market Design with Promises and Reputation
+# Pure Market Design with Promises, Reputation, and the Decentralized Trie (DTrie)

 ## Introduction

-This document outlines a design concept for a pure market system that operates based on promises and reputation, without relying on a Distributed Hash Table (DHT).
+This document outlines a design concept for a pure market system that operates based on promises, reputation, and the Decentralized Trie (DTrie).
 The goal is to create a decentralized market for storage and retrieval services where nodes interact directly based on market dynamics, leveraging promises and reputation to ensure reliability and trustworthiness.
+The DTrie facilitates efficient, distributed storage and retrieval of byte sequences within this market system.

 ## Core Components